-We are a Phase 3 clinical-stage pharmaceutical company.
-We have incurred operating losses each year since our inception, including operating losses of \$26.3 million and \$18.6 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$132.3 million.
+We are a Phase 3 clinical-stage biopharmaceutical company.
+We have incurred operating losses each year since our inception, including operating losses of \$43.1 million and \$26.3 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$174.9 million.
 We have devoted substantially all of our financial resources to designing and developing our PLEX product candidates, including conducting clinical trials and preclinical studies and providing general and administrative support for these operations.
 We expect that our expenses and operating losses will increase for the foreseeable future as we continue clinical development of D-PLEX ${100}$ for the prevention of SSIs and develop other product candidates using our PLEX technology.
 Our ability to ultimately achieve revenues and profitability is dependent upon our ability to successfully complete the development of D-PLEX ${100}$ and any future product candidates, obtain necessary regulatory approvals for and successfully manufacture, market and commercialize our products.